"Now Listen to Me..."

 Blake Edwards' whimsical, charming and finally endearing little comedy was previously recommended as a video release here.
 The Party starts on TCM Thursday, April 7 at 7:15pm PST.

-Next up is a film noir that even today doesn't get much notice probably because its star, Brian Donlevy, is typically just shy of top billing even in these types of relatively low budget crime features.
-For film noir lovers, however, pictures like this one rarely come as authentic and insightful in regards to examining the tenacious motives behind their characters' distinctive and pronounced thoughts, desires and actions.
+Next up is a film noir that even today doesn't get much notice probably because its star Brian Donlevy, is typically just shy of top billing even in these types of relatively low-budget crime features.
+For film noir lovers, pictures like this one rarely come as authentic and insightful in regards to examining the tenacious motives behind their characters' distinctive and pronounced thoughts, desires and actions.
 This, its meticulous attention to detail, and incisive emotional honesty amidst a bold corkscrew plot of cold-blooded murder, make the aptly named Impact (1949) well worth viewing and if seen already, relishing again.

 The startlingly original and emotionally potent screenplay was a collaborative effort between Dorothy Davenport (writing under Dorothy Reid) and Jay Dratler, adapted from the latter's story.
 It was produced by Harry and Leo (D.O.A.)
 Popkin and consummately directed by Arthur Lubin who would go on to collaborate with Reid again on the intriguing thriller Footsteps in the Fog (1955).
-Impact is well deserving of higher reappraisal especially considering the current resurgence of interest in films noir, the best of which, like this little torpedo, deliver more than their title's promise in refreshingly unique and unexpected ways.
-Its "impact" can be felt on TCM Friday, April 8 at 12pm PST.
+Impact is well deserving of higher reappraisal especially considering the current resurgence of films noir, the best of which, like this little torpedo, deliver more than their title's promise in refreshingly unique and unexpected ways.
+Its impact can be felt on TCM (updated) Tuesday, August 13 at 12pm PST.

 If you've never seen the immensely enjoyable Blonde Crazy, you'll find it impossible to tell who's conning who until after each one of its many clever sting operations are played out.

-Hidden Gem #63 also has an equally smart and sassy relationship between its central charismatic characters played by James Cagney and Joan Blondell that's additionally full of surprises.
-This pre-code delight's craziness will ensue on (updated) Thursday, November 17 at 6:45pm PST.
+Hidden Gem #63 has an equally smart and sassy relationship between its central charismatic characters played by James Cagney and Joan Blondell that's full of surprises.
+This pre-code delight's craziness will ensue on (updated) Monday, April 8 at (early morning) 3am PST.

 TCM's current schedule can be confirmed by clicking on any of the above images.
 For those who live in parts of the U.S. other than the western region, the time zone can be adjusted in the upper right-hand corner of TCM's programme.